open-telemetry/semantic-conventions/docs/database/database-spans.md

 ### Homogeneous batches

-Homogeneous batches are batches of two or more operations where the individual operations are known to all have the same `db.query.text`.
+Homogeneous batches are defined as batches of two or more operations where the individual operations are known to all have the same `db.query.text`.

 ### Heterogeneous batches

-Heterogeneous batches are batches of two or more operations where individual operations are not known to all have the same `db.query.text`.
+Heterogeneous batches are defined batches of two or more operations where individual operations are not known to all have the same `db.query.text`.

 ## Common attributes